wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ### Prerequisites

 model_input_data.csv from Script 2
-MIMICS input files in ./model/data/ directory:
+MIMICS input files in ./model/data/ directory

 ### Output
 Updated MIMICS input files ready for model execution with parameters from the specified CSV row.